martibc16/STM32_Thermostat/README.md

 The information of the ambient temperature and the set temperature is sent to the controller (see https://github.com/mbc99/heater-controller-v2 for more details on that part) via RS232.

 The microcontroller of this thermostat is a stm32f103c8t6.
-This is the same microcontroller that is used in the Blue Pill development board which can be find for less than 2€.
+This is the same microcontroller that is used in the Blue Pill development board which can be found for less than 2€.
 This gives an economical advantage since the MCU can be found for less than 1€ on Aliexpress.
 For simplicity purposes the programing was made using Mbed Studio and using the Mbed OS RTOS to simplify timings and programing.

 The PCB was designed using Kicad.
 The main purpose of using a PCB was to create a circuit as small as possible (since the thermostat was meant to be installed on a living room).
 A simplified view of the schematic can be seen below (see files for the full kicad project):